 To join in with the action, pack your dancing shoes and stay around San Antonio, Playa d’en Bossa and historic Ibiza Town.
 During the day, laze on beaches blanketed with bohemian-clad revellers, shop ‘til you drop and explore the cobbled streets of the Old Town.

-To escape the bright lights, pop over to the tranquil island of Formentera and swim in unbelievably crystalline seas.
+To escape the bright lights, pop over to the tranquil island of Formentera, or its smaller sister Espalmador, and swim in unbelievably crystalline seas.
 Stay in the resorts of Santa Eulalia, Portinatx or Cala Llonga for a more relaxing vibe.

 The quieter side of Ibiza offers the idyllic, pine tree-lined beaches of your dreams, countryside landscapes dotted with olive groves and secluded villas custom-made for lazy days spent floating on the breeze.